-Texas Tech University Health Sciences Center (TTUHSC) School of Medicine TMA chapter: Underserved and uninsured women will receive needed vaccinations during a Women’s Health Day at the Lubbock Impact/TTUHSC Free Clinic.
+Texas Tech University Health Sciences Center (TTUHSC) School of Medicine TMA chapter: Underserved and uninsured women received needed vaccinations during a Women’s Health Day at the Lubbock Impact/TTUHSC Free Clinic.

 The University of Texas Medical School at Houston TMA chapter: Families in Cameron County will receive flu vaccinations through Frontera de Salud Texas-Mexico Border Health Service Initiative.

-The University of Texas Health Science Center at San Antonio School of Medicine TMA chapter: Medical students will vaccinate San Antonio residents at a local homeless shelter against the flu.
+The University of Texas Health Science Center at San Antonio School of Medicine TMA chapter: Medical students vaccinated San Antonio residents at a local homeless shelter against the flu.